Tochi-phil/DSA-Task-Project/README.md

 - Customer engagement: user reviews, titles, and content
 - Each row represents a unique product, with aggregated reviewer data stored as comma-separated values Total Records: 1,465 rows TotalFields: 16 columns

+### Analysis Tasks & Tools
+The tool used for this task is MicroSoft Excel (Download here){https://www.microsoft.com/en/microsoft-365/excel?market=af}